 What’s a motor mover?

 A motor mover saves you all of that back-breaking effort, buy using an electric motor to turn the wheels and, so, help move the caravan into place.
 They can almost turn a caravan on its axis, meaning you can get your caravan in to the tightest of places.
 This also makes it more secure as it is will be harder for someone to steal.

-The motor is powered by the 12-volt battery of your caravan and is operated by a handheld remote control device.
+The motor is powered by the 12-volt battery of your caravan and is operated by a handheld remote-control device.

 There are a number of advantages in using a motor mover for manoeuvring your caravan at close quarters:

 - the most obvious, of course, is that it takes the effort out of manhandling the caravan – and, as the Caravan Club points out, avoiding physical injury in the process;